alphagov/govuk-design-system/src/components/service-navigation/index.md

 See when and how to show navigation links in the [Help users navigate a service pattern](/patterns/navigate-a-service/).

-{% call wcagNote({id: "wcag-do-not-cover-content"}) %}

-<p>Do not make header elements, like dropdown menus, ‘sticky’ to the top of the page by using `position: fixed` or any other method.
-In other words, avoid any implementations that cause menus to sit on top of page content.</p>
-<p>This is to make sure elements do not hide or obscure any content which has a focus applied and comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html">WCAG 2.2 success criterion 2.4.11 Focus not obscured (minimum)</a>.</p>
-{% endcall %}

-In November 2021, [the GOV.UK homepage introduced a menu bar](https://insidegovuk.blog.gov.uk/2021/11/11/launching-gov-uks-new-menu-bar/) that avoids obscuring content by shifting the page down.

-{% call wcagNote({id: "wcag-consistent-help-links"}) %}

-<p>You can add a link to a ‘help’ page in your Service header component.
-If you do, the link must be positioned consistently within the header, and must always link to the same place.</p>
+You can add a link to a ‘help’ page in your Service navigation component.
+If you do, the link must be positioned consistently within the header, and must always link to the same place.

-<p>For example, a header link to 'Get help with this service' must go to the same place as similar header links elsewhere in your service.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">WCAG 2.2 success criterion 3.2.6 Consistent help</a>.</p>
+For example, a link in the Service navigation component to 'Get help with this service' must go to the same place as similar links in the Service navigation component elsewhere in your service.
+This is to comply with [WCAG 2.2 success criterion 3.2.6 Consistent help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).
-{% endcall %}

 ## Use ‘slots’ to add custom elements